Size ranking: 78th

 Triangulum contains M33, a galaxy in our Local Group sometimes popularly termed the Pinwheel Galaxy, visible with binoculars.

 A lesser triangle

 A smaller triangle, Triangulum Minus, was introduced in 1687 by the Polish astronomer Johannes Hevelius from three stars next to Triangulum.
 He renamed Triangulum as Triangulum Majus to distinguish it from the smaller sibling.
-Triangulum Minus was shown on some maps, such as the one reproduced here, but has since fallen into disuse.
+Triangulum Minus was shown on some maps, such as the one reproduced here and the Uranographia of Johann Bode, but has since fallen into disuse.

 In Chinese astronomy the stars we know as Beta, Delta, and Gamma Trianguli formed part of Tianda jiangjun, the celestial general and his subordinates, most of which lay in Andromeda.
 Alpha Trianguli was Junnanmen, the south gate to the headquarters of Tianda jiangjun (some sources identify the star in question as Phi Andromedae, but this seems to be an error because Phi And is not to the south of Tianda jiangjun whereas Alpha Trianguli is).

 Triangulum from the Atlas Coelestis of John Flamsteed (1729).
 South of it on this chart lies a smaller triangle, once known as Triangulum Minus but now obsolete.